r-windows/docs/readme.md

 # R for Windows and Rtools40

 As of version 4.0 (April 2020) R for Windows uses a new toolchain called Rtools40.

-This version upgrades the mingw-w64 gcc toolchains to 8.3.0, and also introduces a new build system based on [msys2](https://www.msys2.org/), which makes easier to build R for Windows, as well as external system libraries needed by R packages.
+This version of Rtools upgrades the mingw-w64 gcc toolchains to 8.3.0, and also introduces a new build system based on [msys2](https://www.msys2.org/), which makes easier to build and maintain R itself as well as system libraries needed by R packages on Windows.

 ## Installing Rtools40